 - PGCE Certificate of Education, Design (Distinction)

-- Higher Diploma of Art & Design, Ceramics (Commendation)
+- Higher Diploma of Art and Design, Ceramics (Commendation)

-- Awarded Higher Education Academy National Teaching Fellowship in Art Education: 2007
+- Higher Education Academy National Teaching Fellowship - Art Education (2007)

 - 2018 Global Association of Liberal Arts (GALA) Conference, Montreal, Canada: ‘Developing Creative and Professional Practice through Flipped Learning’